BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 Fly over to Kakori Village.
 Enter a house on the left side and present the *Magic Wand* to get **Fennekin**!

-We now have access to Grand Dream City once more, and there are a few things we can take care of.
-First, enter Scholar District and enter the Fan Club.
-For beating Adam we should now have enough reputation that when we walk in, we will get a *Somnium Mall Stamp* as well as the *Aerodactylite*!
-Talk to a girl to get the *Poisonium-Z* as well!

-Head west to the Festival Plaza.
-There is a new tutor on the left.

-!tutor("Festival Plaza North Tutor", [["Superpower", "6 Yellow Shards"], ["Heat Wave", "6 Blue Shards"], ["Stealth Rock", "6 Red Shards"], ["Future Sight", "4 Red Shards"], ["Flip Turn", "5 Green Shards"]])

 One more quest in the desert area: make your way to the southeast corner of the Zorrialyn Desert by Poiloethal Forest to begin the *Poisonous Luck* quest.
 Follow Jangmo'o to Luck's Tent in Zorrialyn Coast.
 Inside, you'll be able to purchase **Jangmo'o (Aevian)** in exchange for 13 Black Prisms!

 Take the time to breed Aevian Jangmo'o and take the spare to a house in Zorrialyn Desert East.
 We can trade it for **Jangmo'o** (the Alolan kind)!